A Primer on Projective Geometry

 This transformation can be written in block form as:

-where AA represents a general linear part.
+where represents a general linear part.
 It is easy to observe that lines at infinity remain at infinity.

 Projective Transformations